-I’m a Texas girl through and through.
-I arrived in the Texas Panhandle by way of Wichita Falls and Lubbock, but I grew up in a small town in New Mexico.
+I’m a New York Times and USA Today bestselling author of historical western romance.
+I’m a Texas girl through and through and reside in the panhandle.
 From an early age, I was lucky enough to discover wealth didn’t exactly pertain to money.
 Though my parents could barely afford the necessities, they managed to instill deep rooted values and a thirst for books.
 My favorite memories are the yearly road trips we made to California on Route 66 to visit grandparents.
 We’d stop at museums, trading posts, ghost towns and anything else that held our interest.
 I’m sure that’s where my love of history and the Old West was born.

 I’ve been a “writer in training” my whole life.
 As young girls, my sister and I became obsessed with books.
 Many nights long after the house grew dark and everyone else was asleep, we’d lie beneath our covers and read by flashlight until we either reached the end of the book or our eyes got too heavy to see the words.
 Books opened up entirely new, exciting worlds that seemed limited only by our imaginations.
 I never imagined in a hundred years that I could create my own worlds.
 That undertaking seemed as far-fetched as scaling Mt.
 Everest.
 But write I did.
 It took me five years to finish that first novel and it will never be anything more than fire-starter material.
 With a small measure of confidence though, I wrote others that found their way onto an editor’s desk and then into bookstores.

 Cowboys have always fascinated me so it’s no wonder that I love to write about them and their ladies and the struggles they endure in trying to carve out a small place to call home.
 It took some awfully tough men and women to settle this great country of ours.